Orientation to Social Status

 Background

-The interacting-for-benefit framework was developed in the early stages of this research project, indeed before it was properly understood as part of a taxonomy.
+The interacting-for-benefit framework was developed in the early stages of this research project, indeed before it was understood to be part of a taxonomy.

 It is now identified as an arena for governing within the Purpose Domain with the formula PH'6Q4t.

 The early investigations, stimulated by the theory of Clare Graves and its development as Spiral Dynamics, focused on the 7 approaches/mentalities.
-The analysis using a Typology Essentials Table revealed numerous features of these paradigms never previously identified.
+The analysis using a Typology Essentials Table revealed numerous features never previously identified.

-However, the further analyses at that time which led to Spiral and Tree frameworks were all applications:
+However, the further analyses leading to Spiral and Tree patterns were all applications:

 It is time now to come back to the basics of personal functioning i.e. interacting within society so as to get the benefit you want.